50 StatesFacts & TriviaPlaces

 58. Diane Sawyer, the television journalist whose remarkable career is still going after more than 50 years, was born in Glasgow, Kentucky on December 22, 1945.

-59. Famous actors born in Kentucky include handsome bastard George Clooney (Lexington), Jennifer Lawrence (Indian Hills), Harry Dean Stanton (West Irvine), Michael Shannon (Lexington), and Ned Beatty (Louisville).
+59. Famous actors born in Kentucky include handsome bastards George Clooney (Lexington), Jennifer Lawrence (Indian Hills), Harry Dean Stanton (West Irvine), Michael Shannon (Lexington), and Ned Beatty (Louisville).

 60. Some of our favorite musicians were born in Kentucky, like the Everly Brothers (Central City), Will Oldham (Louisville), Dwight Yoakam (Pikeville), Billy Ray Cyrus (Flatwoods), and Joan Osborne (Anchorage).
 And of course, Bill Monroe!